 - Provide medical certification if required by your employer

-Employee benefits play a crucial role in supporting your financial and physical well-being during periods of leave.
-Familiarize yourself with your employer's benefit offerings, which may include health insurance, retirement plans, and flexible spending accounts.
+Employee benefits can play a crucial role in supporting your financial and physical well-being during periods of leave.
+Familiarize yourself with your employer's benefits to ensure you’re utilizing them to best meet your needs during your time away.

 Health insurance

 Ensure you understand your health insurance coverage, especially regarding medical leave.
-Under FMLA, employers are required to maintain your health benefits during your leave as if you were still working1.
+Under FMLA, employers are required to maintain your health benefits during your leave as if you were still working.

 Employee assistance programs (EAPs)

-Navigating the Family and Medical Leave Act, short-term disability, and employee benefits can be complex, but understanding these resources can help you make informed decisions during challenging times.
-By leveraging these benefits and maintaining an emergency savings account, you can manage your financial and emotional well-being effectively.
+Navigating FMLA, short-term disability and employee benefits can be complex, but understanding these resources can help you make informed decisions.
+By leveraging these benefits and maintaining an emergency savings account, you can manage your financial and emotional well-being more effectively.
 For more information, consult your employer's human resources department or visit the U.S. Department of Labor's website.